-According to the Watchtower, women must be submissive to men and they are not built for leadership roles like men are.
+According to the organization, women must be submissive to men and they are not built for leadership roles like men are.

 To prove their beliefs, they point to the teachings of Apostle Paul.
 1 Cor: 14:34,35; 1 Timothy 2:12.